Pierre Salvadori

-Pierre Salvadori (born 8 November 1964) is a French film director from Santo-Pietro-di-Venaco, known for works on romantic comedies such as Hors de prix (2006).
+Pierre Salvadori (born 8 November 1964) is a French film director from Santo-Pietro-di-Venaco, known for works on romantic comedies such as Priceless (2006) and The Trouble with You (2018).

 Life and career

-In 1989 Salvadori wrote his first screenplay, which would then become the hit film Cible émouvante (Wild Target), which he directed in 1993.
+In 1989, Salvadori wrote his first screenplay, which would then become the hit film Wild Target(Cible émouvante), which he directed in 1993.
 The film garnered the young director a César nomination for Best First Work, though he had already tested his directorial capabilities the year before with the short film Ménage.